maciejmiklas/led-clock/README.md

 * serialAPIYahooWeather.lua
 * wlan.lua
 * yahooWeather.lua
 6. Now for the final touch we need the init-file that will be executed right after NodeMCU boots up.
-In our case we are using the only Serial port in order to expose weather and clock API.
+In our case we are using the only Serial Port in order to expose weather and clock API.
 This also means, that once our API is registered, it's impossible to execute standard NodeMCU commands, like file upload.
 For this reason init-script has two seconds delay, during this time you can still upload files, or just remove current *init.lua* file.

 Init-files are there: *NodeMCUUtils/init/serialInit*
 * init.lua